EnglishAdam/pres-wm/docs/0_introduction.md

 * __Therefore, my presentation aims to facilitate that.__

 #### The software I will be presenting:
-* Hupla
+##### Hupla, because:
 * It is inclusive of other developed software.
 * It better demonstrates, specs, tests etc..
 * However, final version not release yet (End of Year).
     * Delayed due to tech swap.

 #### The software I will be partly presenting:
 * WebSocket Server